dougmorato/WebGoat-Documentation/FAQ.md

 ***

 <a name="tomcat-deploy"/>
-## Q. When I deploy the war file to the Tomcat wepapps directory, I can't login to WebGoat
+## When I deploy the war file to the Tomcat wepapps directory, I can't login to WebGoat

 You need to add the webgoat users and roles to tomcat/conf/tomcat-users.xml